Alpha Kappa Alpha Sorority, Incorporated ®

 We are so grateful you decided to join us today as our organization celebrated 116 years of service and sisterhood since its founding on January 15, 1908, on the Howard University campus in Miner Hall.
 As Women of Alpha Kappa Alpha Sorority, Incorporated, we are thankful for our Founders' vision and the mission of service they established.

-We will also recognize our 2024 Women of the Year and sisters who celebrate milestone years of service to all mankind.
-Sisters who will be celebrating 25 years of service to Alpha Kappa Alpha Sorority, Incorporated.
+We will also recognize our 2025 Women of the Year and celebrate a milestone year of service to all mankind.
+A sister will celebrate 50 years of service to Alpha Kappa Alpha Sorority, Incorporated.

 We look forward to our continued partnership as we continue to serve and uplift the Mississippi Gulf Coast.
 Again, thank you for joining us today,